 Cotter is an excellent school.
 The culture and atmosphere at Cotter is what seperates it from the public school system in Winona.
 Students learn integrity and honesty in addition to solid academic programs.
 There are no locks on the lockers at Cotter because students wouldn't steal from one another.
 The international students at Cotter add a cultural aspect that is lacking in the public schools.
 My son interacts with international students in classes athletics and other extracurricular activities.
 Cotter students are required to take a religion class every day for all years at Cotter.
 Cotter is also a good value when compared with other other private schools.
 All graduating students receive a four year scholarship toward college (average is about $1 500 per year for four years).
 This is essentially a 25-30% refund in the tuition.
 The Cotter high school prepares all students for college because all students take a college preparatory curriclum.
 There are not watered-down classes for students who are not acadmeically motivated.
 Overall Cotter is a great place.

 Cotter High School & Junior High School is a private high school in Winona.
-385 students go to Cotter High School & Junior High School and identify primarily as White, non-Hispanic; Asian/Pacific Islander; and Asian.
+385 children attend Cotter High School & Junior High School and identify mostly as White, non-Hispanic; Asian/Pacific Islander; and Asian.
 The ratio of students to teachers at Cotter High School & Junior High School is 11:1.
 Winona Senior High School is one of the nearest high schools.

 |Native American or Native Alaskan||0%||%|